schindlershadow/ComputerCraft-Item-Storage-System/README.md

 ![server interface](https://user-images.githubusercontent.com/7072789/169101058-5fdf8f29-a8a7-4706-bd63-d95453363df6.png)

-Dumping recipes for modded recipes:
+Dumping recipes:
-- Add crafttweaker to your modpack: https://www.curseforge.com/minecraft/mc-mods/crafttweaker
+- Add crafttweaker to your mods folder: https://www.curseforge.com/minecraft/mc-mods/crafttweaker
 - Start a single player world and run `/ct recipes`
-- find the text file in logs/crafttweaker.log
+- Find the text file in logs/crafttweaker.log
 - Use grep or other text filtering program to filter the text `grep craftingTable crafttweaker.log > recipes`
-- host the text file somewhere on the internet like pastebin
+- Host the text file somewhere on the internet like pastebin
-- edit .settings file on crafting server to use the new recipe file.
+- Paste the URL during install (Ctrl + V)